 Facial Keloids among African Americans:

 Most facial keloids among black skin individuals are triggered by ingrown hair.
 Most patients have other keloid lesions elsewhere on their skin.
 Some patients suffer from mild form of the disorder, and over time only develop few keloid papules or nodules on their face; as well as their chest, shoulders or upper arms.
 Others have more severe form of the disorder and over time, develop numerous large skin lesions on their face or other parts of their skin.

-Continuous growth of nodular keloids in individuals with black skin will lead to formation of large and tumoral keloids.
+Continuous growth of nodular keloids in individuals with black skin will lead to the formation of large and tumoral keloids.
 These keloids are race specific and are only seen among Africans, African Americans and in those with Black skin.
-This phenotype is most likely due to a unique genotype that is not only different from milder forms of keloid disorder, but also nonexistent among Caucasians and Asians.
+This phenotype is most likely due to a unique genotype that is not only different from milder forms of keloid disorder but also nonexistent among Caucasians and Asians.
 Although uncommon on the face, presence of tumoral keloids on the face results in constant anxiety and depression.

 Treatment of facial keloids, much like most other keloids should be limited to medical treatments, utilizing topical cryotherapy and intra-lesional injection of steroids, or chemotherapy drugs.
 As you will notice here, the most severe cases of facial keloids are seen in individuals with black skin who have undergone surgery for removal of their facial keloids.
 Surgery is almost exclusively performed on Africans/African Americans in order to remove facial keloid lesions.